 Instructions

-- Preheat the oven to 350°F. Line a 9x4 loaf pan with parchment paper.
+- Preheat the oven to 350°F. Line a 9×4 loaf pan with parchment paper.
 Grease any of the remaining exposed sides of the pan with butter flavored crisco.

 - Beat in the eggs one at a time ensuring that the egg is fully incorporated before adding in the next.
-Then add in almond extract.
+Then add in almond extract, Cointreau and greek yogurt.
+Whisk feverently.

-- Pour in baking powder, salt, and approximately ¼ of flour.
-Beat together until smooth throughout.
+- Pour in baking powder, salt, and flour.
+Whisk together until smooth throughout.
+Be sure to scrape the sides of the bowl to get all of the flour.

 - Allow the bread to cool to room temperature before adding the glaze.

-- To make the glaze, combine powdered sugar, melted butter, and juice/zest of blood orange and optional ½ tsp orange extract.
+- To make the glaze, combine powdered sugar and juice/zest of blood orange and optional ½ tsp orange extract.
 Use an electric hand mixer to combine glaze together.
 It will be thick.
 Add 1 tablespoon of milk at a time until glaze is spreadable.

 - Remove the cake from the pan and place on a wire rack.
 Pour the glaze over top of the loaf.
 For easy cleaning, I like to place a piece of parchment under the rack because inevitably some of the glaze will drip down.